wlatic/hassio.addons/addon-cloudflare-argo/README.md

 You'll need to sign up for Argo with Cloudflare directly and generate an SSL certificate at the following url: https://www.cloudflare.com/a/warp

+## Home Assistant Config
+As of the newest updates HA also needs to be told to allow proxies, the following is an example of what should be added to your config to avoid 400: bad request issues

+http:
+  trusted_proxies: 172.30.32.0/23
+  use_x_forwarded_for: true

 ## Multiple Domains
 By default a .pem file from Cloudflare only allows access from a single domain name, if you want multiple domains you'll need multiple .pem files.